A sine transform based preconditioned MINRES method for all-at-once systems from constant and variable-coefficient evolutionary PDEs: Conclusion

 We have developed in this work a sine transform based preconditioning method which can be used for solving a wide range of time-dependent PDEs.
-Namely, our proposed preconditioner can be applied for a large class of symmetrized all-at-once system $\mathcal{Y}\mathcal{\widehat{T}}$ resulted from discretizing the underlying equation.
+Namely, our proposed preconditioners can be applied for a large class of symmetrized all-at-once system $\mathcal{Y}\mathcal{\widehat{T}}$ resulted from discretizing the underlying equation.
 The method is generic, and can be used with high-order discretization schemes for time.

 We have adopted the Krylov subspace solver of MINRES by exploiting the symmetry of the permuted matrix.
-In particular, we emphasize that our sine transform based preconditioner $\mathcal{\widehat{P}}$ can be seen as an optimal or quasi optimal preconditioner, which is both symmetric positive definite and efficiently implemented, according to our previous work on the spectral distribution of symmetrized Toeplitz matrix sequences \cite{Ferrari2019}.
-We observe that a quasi optimal behavior is obtained in the case of multilevel coefficient matrices, which is a good result given the theoretical barriers proven in \cite{SeTy1,SeTy2}.
+In particular, we emphasize that our sine transform based preconditioners can be seen as optimal or quasi-optimal preconditioners, which are both symmetric positive definite and efficiently implemented, according to the previous work on the spectral distribution of symmetrized Toeplitz matrix sequences \cite{MazzaPestana2018,Ferrari2019}.
+We observe that a quasi optimal behavior is obtained in the case of multilevel coefficient matrices, which is a good result given the theoretical barriers proved in \cite{SeTy2} for matrix algebra preconditioners with equimodular transforms like multilevel circulants (see also \cite{nega-gen} for more discussion and more general results).

-Also, specifically designed for MINRES, our preconditioner $\mathcal{\widehat{P}}$ consistently outperforms the existing block circulant preconditioner $\mathcal{\widehat{C}}$ in both iteration counts and CPU times as shown in each numerical example.
-It is observed that $\mathcal{\widehat{P}}$ achieves rapid convergence in both ill-conditioned case and well-conditioned case.
+Also, specifically designed for MINRES, our preconditioners consistently outperform an existing block circulant preconditioner in both iteration counts and CPU times as shown in each numerical example.
+It is observed that they can achieve rapid convergence, especially in the ill-conditioned case.
+We stress that the severity of ill-conditioning of the original linear system mainly comes from both the spatial and temporal discretization schemes for the underlying equation.
+In addition to effective preconditioning, one remedy is to develop better discretization schemes in the first place for both space and time, which would be a potential research direction in the next stage.
+As long as the resulting linear systems from such discretization schemes are of lower triangular banded block Toeplitz structure, our proposed preconditioners can be incorporated.
+The required structure, mainly as a result of time discretization through an all-at-once process, is not difficult to obtain.